Technical GUIDE

 1

-Map the current workflow and identify the highest-friction step.
+Define latency, quality, and cost targets before implementation.
 Treat each step as an evidence gate: if criteria are not met, pause rollout, close the gap, and only then expand usage.

 2